klepas/klepas.org/_posts/2008-07-14-tango-public-domain.markdown

 </blockquote>

 ### Tango's future
 Jakub has emailed all the other contributors of the Tango icon theme requesting their response regarding the re-license, and thus far everyone seems in agreement with Jakub's and Rodney's proposal.
-So, look forward to a public domain Tango assets library and <em>TangoNG</em>&thinsp;&mdash;&thinsp;a "next generation" Tango icon theme, better than the first!
+So, look forward to a public domain Tango assets library and <em>TangoNG</em>, a "next generation" Tango icon theme.